| | | | |

 Recipe Pointers For Pierogi Recipe

-• You can make these pierogi in large batches and freeze them for later use.
+• You can make these pierogi in large batches and freeze them later.
 Simply freeze them before boiling.
 Pierogi are perfect for meal prep!

 • If you need to, add more water while molding the dough.